Tips for managing mental health during COVID-19

 “Role modeling is so important for kids, and that includes role modeling vulnerability as parents.
 When we are grieving, don’t hide.
 It’s OK for kids to see your tears.
 When we are down, it’s OK to let them know you are seeing a therapist or psychiatrist.”

-— Dr. Howard Liu, chair of University of Nebraska Medical Center’s department of psychiatry and spokesperson for the American Psychiatric Association
+— Dr. Howard Liu, chair of University of Nebraska Medical Center’s department of psychiatry and a member of the American Psychiatric Association’s Council on Communications

 How can we help our friends, family and colleagues who are feeling depressed, anxious and maybe even suicidal?